 If you feel like you’re becoming too dependent on your spouse for emotional support or companionship, reach out to your friends and family.
 Knowing that you have a close friend or family member you can trust and call in those moments when you feel vulnerable can help exponentially as you move forward in your life.

 Your self-identity is often tied to your status as a wife or a husband after being married.
 When you divorce, you rediscover who you are outside of your marriage.
 This phase often comes after your life has settled a bit in the days right after your divorce.
 But after some time, let your mind wander and try to remember what your passions were before your marriage.
 Sometimes, thinking back on what made you happy as a child or teen helps you learn what made you enthusiastic about life.
 Making new friends and trying new routines can help your future feel more peaceful and secure.

 Embrace Your New Life as It Evolves

 After building your identity sans marriage, your new life starts to become your new normal.
 Feelings of grief and loss pass, and eventually, you might begin to feel excited at the thought of a new relationship.
 As you transition into your new life, co-parenting and thinking about your future consequently becomes more comfortable.

 Trusted Divorce Attorneys in Houston Ready to Help

 We advocate fiercely for our clients in Houston and use our experience to deliver the best possible outcome.
-For a free consultation on your divorce, call us today at 713-336-7200 or complete an online contact form.
+For a consultation on your divorce, call us today at 713-336-7200 or complete an online contact form.